LeJane/stmp/README.md

 0
 ```

-## Distinguish Texture and Binary Protocol
+## Distinguish Texture and Binary Message

 As the protocol definitions.
 If a message is texture, the first byte must be one of the chars
 `'0'`, `'1'`, `'2'`, `'3'`, which means `0x30`, `0x31`, `0x32`, `0x33` in hex.
 And if a message is binary, the